andrevidela/Research-report/Thesis/index.md

 And indeed this data corroborates our hypothesis but does not confirm that JIT was responsible for the previous performance results.
 However, since this thesis is not about the intricacies of the scheme runtime we are going to let the issue rest for now.

 Those results showcase two things: That our optimisation works, and that it is not significant enough to be strictly superior to other forms of optimisations.
-Ideally the best way to test our optimisation would be to write our own runtime which runs on _bare metal_ or some approximation of it (WASM/LLVM) which would (probably) be even faster than scheme.
+Ideally, the best way to test our optimisation would be to write our own runtime which runs on _bare metal_ or some approximation of it (WASM/LLVM) which would (probably) be even faster than Scheme.
 It would also give us more control over which optimisations play nicely together (for example with JIT) and which ones are redundant or even harmful to performance.

 Idris2 has an alternative javascript backend, however, the javascript code generation is unable to translate our programs into plain loops free of recursion.
 Because of this, our benchmark exceeds the maximum stack size and the program aborts.
 When the stack size is increased the program segfaults.
 This could be solved with the use of trampolines in the runtime, instead of plain recursion.

 ### Mapping a list

 In this exercise we are going to aggregate the result of our control and our experimental run of `map`; which increments a list of number and returns its size.
-We ran each program a 100 times using `idris-bench`.
+We ran each program 100 times using `idris-bench`.
 As before we expect a negligible average speedup but a significant decrease in variance.

 ```haskell
 ../map_test/map.idr,